CodeoNordic/just-another-calendar/documentation/event-filters.md

 a [`_filter`](./_filter.md) value is not needed, but passing it will still work.

 In very specific cases, you may want to combine this with calls to a FileMaker script.
-The way this works is tat the client filter will run simultaneously whilst calling the FileMaker script.
+The way this works is that the client filter will run simultaneously whilst calling the FileMaker script.

 ```json